Officials kill cougar that tried to attack a child in Leavenworth park

 Washington wildlife officials have killed a cougar that attempted to attack a child in a Leavenworth park near dusk on Saturday.
 The child was not seriously injured.

 Washington State Patrol Trooper John Bryant tweeted about the incident, which happened in Enchantment Park, a city park with athletic fields and hiking trails near the Wenatchee River.
 The park was closed Saturday afternoon after local residents reported a cougar behaving abnormally.
-At least one resident photographed the animal.
+At least one resident photographed the animal

 Washington Department of Fish and Wildlife officials used dogs to track the cougar.
 Shortly after 1 a.m.
 Sunday, Bryant tweeted that the animal had been euthanized.
 State wildlife officials tweeted that the cougar did not appear to be unhealthy, but the agency plans additional testing on the carcass.